Controlled Polarization Switch in a Polariton Josephson Junction: Results

-\paragraph{Results} Solving the set of Eqs.~\eqref{seteq} numerically, we follow the dynamics of the extrinsic and intrinsic Josephson effects [i.e. the evolution of $z(t)$ and $\wp_c^{L(R)}(t)$].
+Solving the set of Eqs.~\eqref{seteq} numerically, we follow the dynamics of the extrinsic and intrinsic Josephson effects [i.e. the evolution of $z(t)$ and $\wp_c^{L(R)}(t)$].
 In general, their dynamics cannot be analyzed separately except for the cases when only one (extrinsic or intrinsic) Josephson effect is maintained while the other one is absent.
-Considering these truncated cases analytically (see SM) allows to extract the critical values $z^{\rm crit}$ and $\wp_c^{\rm crit}$ for the initial conditions resulting in the macroscopically self-trapped (MQST) oscillations of the particle imbalance and DCP.
+To get some analytical insight, we plug $\psi_{i\sigma}(t)=\sqrt{N_{i\sigma}(t)}e^{i\delta_{i\sigma}(t)}$ into Eqs.~\eqref{seteq}.
+Separating the real and imaginary parts and deducing the quantities of interest, we get: \begin{widetext}